miohtama/django-bitcoin-example/README.rst

 * ``django-bitcoin`` reads transactions from ``bitcoind`` and duplicates them as Django models for easy handling

 * ``django-bitcoin`` can send bitcoins from the system

+* Bitcoin addresses are created and used on demand.
+The sending and receiving addresses do not have relationship between them.
+When you receive bitcoins to your system they do not leave out from the same address.
+This is who most bitcoin web wallets behave.

 Configuring bitcoind
 ========================